mdn/curriculum/curriculum/README.md

 ## Scope

-The term _front-end developer_ can be ambiguous; it means different things to different people, and folks working on the front-end can be expected to do a wide variety of different tasks.
+The term _front-end developer_ can be ambiguous; it means different things to different people, and folks working on the front end can be expected to do a wide variety of different tasks.

 ### What is covered